kshurik/rekkobook/docs/index.md

 Thus, in this handbook, you will find an understandable overview of the most popular topics in recommendation and ranking with practical examples in jupyter notebooks.
+Finally, I would like to thank all course creators where I learnt and used materials

+Oh, and by the way, checkout my collaborator's book about classic ML - [The Machine Learning Simplified](https://themlsbook.com/).
+Great intro to ML with code as well.

 ## Few words about the structure